-All UC LEADS scholars participate in the annual Koret UC LEADS Research and Leadership Symposium.
+All UC LEADS scholars attend the annual Koret UC LEADS Research and Leadership Symposium.
 The event features:

-- All scholars present their research results and methodologies to get feedback from their peers, graduate students and faculty members;
+- All scholars present their research to get feedback from peers, graduate students, and faculty members;

-- Opportunities to learn about mentoring future generations of students who may face obstacles to participation in higher education similar to those that current scholars might have experienced in their own lives.
+- Opportunities to network and learn about mentoring future generations of students who may face obstacles in higher education.

 5. Summer Research Program Experience

-UC LEADS scholars participate in two summer research experiences.
-The first takes place on the scholar’s home campus.
+All UC LEADS scholars participate in two summer research experiences.
+The first takes place on the scholar’s home campus and the second summer research experience occurs at another UC campus.
 Scholars must commit to working full time on a research project during the summer (40 hours/week).
-They receive a minimum summer stipend of $3,000 and housing or housing compensation.
+They receive a summer stipend of $3,500 and housing or housing compensation.